nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    * **Prerequisites:** The patient list contains a patient entry with the NRIC "T0123456A".
    * **Test case:** `view T0123456A`
    * **Expected:** Detailed information on the patient entry with the corresponding NRIC is shown.
-Command success message shown in the status message.
+Command success message shown in the status message. <br>

 2. No patient with the corresponding valid NRIC found in the patient list when viewing detailed information on a patient.

    * **Prerequisites:** The patient list contains no patient entries with the NRIC "S0000001X".
    * **Test case:** `view S0000001X`
    * **Expected:** Detailed information is not shown.
-Patient not found error details shown in the status message.
+Patient not found error details shown in the status message. <br>

 3. Keying in an invalid NRIC when viewing detailed information on a patient.

    * **Test case:** `view T000001X`
    * **Expected:** Detailed information is not shown.
-Invalid command error details shown in the status message.
+Invalid command error details shown in the status message. <br>

 4. No NRIC keyed in when viewing detailed information on a patient.